Quantmonkey/journeytoquantness/README.md

 		- MScFE 670: Data Feeds and Technology
 		- MScFE 690: Capstone Course

-3. MSc/PhD in Mathematics OR Physics [Non-Online, NUS or MIT or An Actual Non-Clown University]
+3. MSc/PhD in Mathematics OR Physics